 The Shroud of Turin

 The denial of authenticity is based primarily on the results of a 1988 radiocarbon test which dated the cloth to 1260-1390, indicating it couldn’t possibly be Jesus’s.
 Supporters of authenticity argue against the test, citing sloppy sampling methods, violation of protocol and suspicion in general.
 In the spirited debate, a critical piece of information went unnoticed.
 A linen cloth that has been exposed to atomic radiation cannot be accurately carbon dated.
 It will always date younger than it really is.
 Thus, the carbon dating debacle doesn’t deny the authenticity of the cloth.
-It confirms that the body it once enshrouded vanished in a flux of atomic radiation, similar to the rainbow body effect that is found in the Buddhist tradition.
+It confirms that the body it once enshrouded vanished with a release of radiation, similar to the rainbow body effect that is found in the Buddhist tradition.
 It should be noted that the Sudarium, which would also have been exposed to radiation as was everything else in the tomb, dates to 700 A.D. even though it is widely accepted as a first century relic.

 The image on the cloth is the result of accelerated aging of the image area compared to the non-image area.
 Something of an atomic nature bombarded the atomic substrate of the cloth, breaking the normally stable carbon to carbon bonds, making them more reactive and susceptible to aging.
 The radiation effect was so powerful that the image of a Roman coin placed over Jesus’s right eye can be seen using high resolution photography.
 It is a 29 A.D. minting of a Pontius Pilate coin.